 Mr. Cahoon gained “real world” expertise during a successful career as a pilot in the United States Army, where he attained the rank of captain, and while operating a consulting business “Cahoon Water Quality Consultants” in Salinas, California.
 Upon resigning his Regular Army Commission, he was awarded the Meritorious Service Medal.
 Mr. Cahoon holds a commercial instrument rating in helicopters, with more than 1,000 hours in UH-1 and OH-58 aircraft, and an instrument rating in fixed-wing aircraft.
 His first novel, The Man with the Black Box, was released to critical acclaim on August 2, 2016.

-Mr. Cahoon is an AV rated attorney and licensed to practice before the United States Patent and Trademark Office.
+Mr. Cahoon is licensed to practice before the United States Patent and Trademark Office.
 In addition, Mr. Cahoon is licensed to practice before the U.S. Supreme Court, the U.S. Federal and Fifth Circuit Courts of Appeals, the Federal District Court for the District of New Mexico, all Federal District Courts of Texas, the Supreme Court of Texas, and the Supreme Court of New Mexico.
-He has been recognized as a Texas Super Lawyer® for 2012, 2013, 2014, 2015, 2016, and 2017.
+He has been recognized as a Texas Super Lawyer® every year since 2012.

-Mr. Cahoon is a member of the American Bar Association, the American Intellectual Property Law Association, the State Bar of Texas, and the State Bar of New Mexico.
-He is presently serving as Vice-Chair on the Board of the Dallas Bar Association IP Section.
+Mr. Cahoon is a member of the American Intellectual Property Law Association, the State Bar of Texas, and the State Bar of New Mexico.
+He is presently serving as past-Chair on the Board of the Dallas Bar Association IP Section.
 He is active in his church, serving as Chancellor for the Episcopal Church of the Good Shepherd in Dallas, Texas, and having served on the Board for the Good Shepherd Episcopal School.
 He is also a Policy Advisor for the Heartland Institute.

 Mr. Cahoon graduated cum laude from Southern Methodist University School of Law in 1991, where he served as symposium editor for the Journal of Air Law and Commerce.
 Mr. Cahoon earned a Bachelor of Science degree in Chemical Engineering from New Mexico State University in 1983 and in 2016 was recognized as a distinguished alumnus with his induction into the Sociedad de Ingenieros as an Eminente.
 NMSU subsequently honored him as a Homecoming 2016 Distinguished Alumnus of the university.
 He is an inventor with four patents issued (and one patent pending) from the United States Patent Office.